-It is understandable that one will be frustrated when the Court has upheld the issuance of an Order of Protection against them.
-Not following the Order, however, can have dire consequences.
-First, contacting or coming near the protected party can lead to criminal charges as well as being held in Contempt of the Family Court Order.
+It is understandable that one will be frustrated when the court has upheld the issuance of a protective order against them.
+Not following the order, however, can have dire consequences.
+First, contacting or coming near the protected party can lead to criminal charges, as well as being held in contempt of the protective order.
 Such a situation can lead to jail time, fines, and other penalties.
-Just as important is the fact that a Court will likely require that a violating party only receive supervised child visitation for a period of time.
-Depending on the circumstances the Court may also suspend visitation altogether for a period of time.
-In short, violating a TPO can put a Virginia parent in a very bad place when it comes to their child custody proceedings.
+Just as important is the fact that a court may require that a violating party only receive supervised child visitation for a period of time.
+Depending on the circumstances the court may also suspend visitation altogether for a period of time.
+In short, violating a PPO can put a parent in a very bad place when it comes to their child custody proceedings.

-If you are the party who is under the protection of a TPO then it is also crucial that you avoid all contact with the other party.
-Courts will quickly dissolve a Protective Order if it is shown that the person requesting protection is contacting the other side.
-The reason why the Courts would dissolve the Order is obvious – one is not likely to contact a person who they feel they need protection from.
-Contacting the other party may lead to the Court to believe that the Protective Order was requested under false or exaggerated pretenses.
-If such is the case then the Court may be willing to entertain a change of custody and to make the other parent the primary custodian.
+If you are the party who is under the protection of a PPO then it is also crucial that you avoid all contact with the other party.
+Courts may dissolve a protective order if it is shown that the person requesting protection is contacting the other side.
+The reason why the courts would dissolve the order is obvious – one is not likely to contact a person when they feel they need protection from them.
+Contacting the other party may lead to the court to believe that the protective order was requested under false or exaggerated pretenses.
+If such is the case then the court may also be willing to entertain a change of custody and to make the other parent the primary custodian.
 This is due to the fact that a primary custodian is expected to foster a relationship between the child and the non-custodial parent.
-It goes without saying that falsifying requests for a TPO does not help to foster such a relationship.
+It goes without saying that falsifying requests for a PPO does not help to foster such a relationship.

-If you are involved in child custody proceedings and your case involves a Protective Order then contact my office today to schedule an initial consultation.
-As a family law attorney I handle many such cases and I am ready to assist you.
-We also service Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York, and James City.
+If you are involved in child custody proceedings and your case involves a protective order then contact our office today to schedule an initial consultation.
+As a family law law firm we handle many such cases and we are ready to assist you.